List of Bones characters: Douglas Filmore

 Making his first appearance in season 6, "The Feet on the Beach", Dr. Filmore is a Canadian citizen, and a "Forensic Podiatrist".
+Following the discovery of numerous disembodied feet near the US-Canadian border along the St. Lawrence River, Filmore was invited to assist with the investigation albeit for Brennan to examine the feet found on the Canadian side of the border.
+Having sought to get forensic podiatry recognised as a field in its own right, an article written by Brennan repudiating his field (claiming that he was only "one quarter of a forensic anthropologist" due to specialising in one quarter of all bones in the human body) resulted in psychosomatic paralysis in his right arm.
+After proving key insights during the investigation, Brennan apologised to Filmore, at which point he regained the use of his arm.

 His next appearance, in season 7, "The Suit on the Set", as a forensic consultant for a film adaptation for one of Dr. Brennan's books, Bone of Contention.
-Filmore's latest appearance was in season 9, "The Master in the Slop", where he is participating in an American-Canadian trans-border study of co-operation amongst forensic scientists, on behalf of the FBI and the Royal Canadian Mounted Police; here he also shares that he grew up on a (pig?) farm up in Manitoba, and that he has just completed his PhD in forensic anthropology and can now work with Dr. Brennan "as a peer".
+Filmore's latest appearance was in season 9, "The Master in the Slop", where he is participating in an American-Canadian trans-border study of co-operation amongst forensic scientists, on behalf of the FBI and the Royal Canadian Mounted Police; here he also shares that he grew up on a farm up in Manitoba, and that he has just completed his PhD in forensic anthropology and can now work with Dr. Brennan "as a peer".